HENRY NEEMAN

 Teaching

-I've been teaching CS 1313, Computer Programming for Non-majors, since Spring 2000, except for Fall 2001, Spring 2005, Spring 2008 and Fall 2008.
+I've been teaching CS 1313, Computer Programming for Non-majors, since Spring 2000, though not every semester.
 I also taught CS 2413 in the summer of 2000.

 In Fall 2003 and summer 2005, I also co-taught ChE 5480, a course that combined nanotechnology and supercomputing.
 I taught the supercomputing part (surprise!).